Round-Lobed Hepatica – Anemone americana

 Description

-Habitat: It is commonly found in open fields, meadows, and along roadsides.
+Habitat: It is commonly found in open woodlands, fields, and disturbed areas.

-Distribution: Common cinquefoil is native to North America.
+Distribution: Virginia ground cherry is native to eastern and central North America.

 Occurrence